ThomasWork4/Wiley_Training/wiley/README.md

 - Constructors are called with a new object is instantiated, they are responsible for setting a new objects attributes
 - There are multiple ways of implementing a class constructor (Default, parameterized, secondary)

-[DefaultConstructors.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Constructors/DefaultConstructor.scala)- A class with parameters that are predefined in the case that the user does not set them himself
+[DefaultConstructors.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Constructors/DefaultConstructor.scala)- A class with parameters that are predefined in the case that the user does not set them himself<br />
 [ParameterizedConstructors.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Constructors/ParameterizedConstructor.scala)- A class with 2 parameters, not default.
-These need to be defined with instantiating a new object otherwise the program will thrown an exception
+These need to be defined with instantiating a new object otherwise the program will thrown an exception<br />
 [SecondaryConstructor.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Constructors/SecondaryConstructor.scala) - Also referred to auxiliary constructors.
 By defining a this() method, we can redefine how many parameters the class is willing to accept when instantiated.
-This is done on two occasions in this program to show that the class can be instantiated with 2, 3 or 4 parameters passed to it.
+This is done on two occasions in this program to show that the class can be instantiated with 2, 3 or 4 parameters passed to it.<br />
 [ThisKeyword](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Constructors/ThisKeyword.scala) - An extension of SecondaryConstructor.scala.
 Complimentary works with an auxiliary constructor with more comments.

 CustomClasses